 On Social Media, it is the same.
-Famous brands already have community, fans engage with them and are ready to share their news.
+Famous brands already have a community, fans engage with them and are ready to share their news.

 For new brands, you need to start from scratch.
-You can be super famous in your home country , but you come to China, it is a new world.. you have to start from nothing and it is difficult attract followers to an account, and to like or share a good article.
+You can be super famous in your home country, but you come to China, it is a new world.. you have to start from nothing and it is difficult to attract followers to an account and to like or share a good article.

-Engagement is the key for Communication in China in 2017, and there is a link between intelligent engagement and successful brands.
+Engagement is the key to Communication in China in 2017, and there is a link between intelligent engagement and successful brands.

 Do not attempt to target everybody, but small communities who are more open, young consumers, or Chinese overseas student that may be happy to try, discover and become engaged than older, traditional buyers.

 After the communication has to fit this target market and step by step the brand will achieve small victories, attract more interest, some followers and after people will become more engaged, this all leads up to buying the product.
 All this work take time, 1 year usually, and is time consuming because at the beginning it is 1to1 communication, you need to get feedback from consumers to find the right communication angle.
 The key is how you tailor your brand to the different Chinese markets.

-Online Marketing is today the effecient way and Brands have to go Mobile
+Online Marketing is today the efficient way and Brands have to go Mobile

 For small brands, nothing.. usually.
 They will have to do everything by themselves, will not have the privilege of cheaper rentals or prices.
 They have to give first and after hope receives something, they have to pay and fight.